Tahm Kench Build Guide by unk87

 Offensively, since it's dealt as a suppress and it lasts up to 4 seconds it can deny a lot of enemy abilities and effects.

-- Deny almost every form of CC on an allied champion (but careful with AOE effects as it will disable TK as well)
+- Deny follow-up combos on allied champions (but careful with AOE effects as it will disable TK as well)

-- Gets rid of annoying pets such as Daisy! and Summon: Tibbers
+- Get rid of annoying pets such as Daisy! and Summon: Tibbers

 - Wait out Exhaust from an ally